telerik/maui-docs/knowledge-base/error-service-unavailable.md

 ---
 title: Error 503 Service Unavailable
-description: Learn what are the tips for solving unable to load the server index for Telerik Nuget Server and service unavailable.
+description: Learn how to solve the "unable to load the server index" and "503 service unavailable" errors for the Telerik Nuget Server.
 type: troubleshooting
 page_title: How to solve unable to load the server index and service unavailable
 slug: error-service-unavailable